rhombicosi/RotaryFXCtrl/README.md

 RotaryFXCtrl

-Firmware for media controllers with multiple encoders connected to internet and each other
+Firmware for media controllers with multiple encoders connected to web